terryyin/rubygem_digger/notebook/Paper.md

 * I tried to prove the theory of using software package change history to predict software maintainability.
 * The prototype software tool.
-* Proccessed and labeled data in the JSON format.
+* Processed and labeled data in the JSON format.

 # Background and review of Literature